PlatyPew/Pwnable-Writeup/collision/sol.md

 `ssh col@pwnable.kr -p2222` (pw:guest)

 ## Explanation:
 The executable takes 20 characters as input.
 In the `check_password` function, it converts the characters you entered into hex values in groups of 5.
-For example, `AAAAAAAA` becomes `0x41414141+0x41414141=0x82828282`
+For example, `AAAAAAAAAA` becomes `0x414141414141+0x414141414141=0x828282828282`

 The function then retturns the value and checks if it's `0x21DD09EC`.